ChoeHa-U/Better-BLUR-for-MySHELL/README.md

 # Better Blur Tuner

-A small interactive script that sets up a clean, consistent blur look across GNOME using the [Blur My Shell](https://github.com/aunetx/blur-my-shell) extension - and fixes a known bug where the blur radius randomly resets after your screen locks or your laptop sleeps.
+A small interactive script that sets up a clean, consistent blur(Static) look across GNOME using the [Blur My Shell](https://github.com/aunetx/blur-my-shell) extension - and fixes a known bug where the blur radius randomly resets after your screen locks or your laptop sleeps.

 ## What it does